"Your best tree source". Over 300+ tree varieties!

 As we established before living in Florida and the Caribbean is like living in paradise!
 Climate is great, sunshine almost 365 days a year, and the privilege of being near the ocean there is a need for windbreaks.
 But not everything can be easy, right?
 As we established in our last entry we need to think, prepare, and plan for hurricane season which is coming stronger by the year.

 In our last entry, we discussed selecting the best performance trees to withstand hard winds.
-Today we want to focus on selecting shrubs and hedge materials that make the best windbreaks.
+Today we want to focus on selecting shrubs hedges for Florida that make the best windbreaks.

 First of all, we must say that a good windbreak is a natural strong barrier ready to withstand strong winds, dust, and sand.
 Protecting structures, equipment, and ornamental trees.
 Having or planning for a windbreak comes with a lot of benefits for your landscape project as they reduce soil erosion, filter soil or sand blown particles, act as energy conservation, provide privacy, and not less importantly they beautify the landscape.